 Search the Daily

-In this excerpt from that article, Christina explains how you can make your own rubber-tipped tools using a two-part silicone putty for mold making, which is readily available at Dick Blick's or on Amazon.
+In this post, Christina explains how you can make your own rubber-tipped tools using a two-part silicone putty for mold making, which is readily available at Dick Blick's or on Amazon.
 Genius! - Jennifer Poellot Harnetty, editor

 PS.
-To see the full article, including a bonus tip on how to use the putty in mold making, check out the latest issue of Ceramics Monthly.
+To see the full article, including a bonus tip on how to use the putty in mold making, check out the February 2023 issue of Ceramics Monthly.

 A Few Simple Steps